jmaunon/LABS_federated-ml/flower/test_2_notebook/README.md

 - Train a model with the data distributed between two silos.
 - Deploy the experiment with Docker.
-- Take an [official example](https://flower.dev/docs/example-pytorch-from-centralized-to-federated.html) to test the published features.
+- Take an [custom model](https://github.com/bbvanexttechnologies/LABS_federated-ml/tree/main/pysyft/duet_fl) to test the published features.

 ## Requirements to run the experiment